ert-tiroir/tiroir-software/README.md

 # tiroir-software
-Software for the tiroir rocket
+Software for the tiroir rocket first version